-In this article I will go into detail on what I learned about the history of TaeKwondo and both how and why it has become so popular.
+In this article I will go into detail on what I learned about what Taekwondo is as well as its the history why it has become such a popular Martial Art.

-Together, it can be interpreted as using all parts of the body to control and stop fights.
+Together, Taekwondo is described as using all parts of the body to control and stop fights.

 It initially began as a defensive martial art called Subak and Taekkyon.
 Around the 6th century AD, in the ancient kingdom of Koguryo, it was used as a way to train the body and mind.
 Following that, during the period of the Shilla kingdom, the HwaRang were formed as a group of warriors.